 The most popular biguanide chemical brand is Baquacil, and I definitely recommend their products for this type of pool system.

 Regarding algae, since biguanide is not an oxidizer, it isn’t able to prevent algae formation on its own.
 If you’re using a biguanide pool treatment, you’ll want to keep a compatible algaecide on hand to prevent algae growth.

 Other Levels to Monitor

 Every time you adjust something in your pool, you should test the water levels to ensure everything is in order.
-The acidity or pH levels of your water should remain in an ideal range of 7.4 to 7.6.
+Your water’s acidity or pH levels should remain in an ideal range of 7.4 to 7.6.
 A pool pH level that is either too high or too low can cause irritation or reduce the effectiveness of the pool treatments you are using.

 To help maintain stable pH levels, you’ll also need to monitor your alkalinity.
 Ideally, this should measure at 125 ppm, with a safe range between 100 ppm and 150 ppm.
 Alkalinity is your pool’s buffer to keep pH levels stable.